Rotations in 4-dimensional Euclidean space: Special property of SO(4) among rotation groups in general

 The odd-dimensional rotation groups do not contain the central inversion and are simple groups.

 The even-dimensional rotation groups do contain the central inversion −I and have the group C_{2} = {I, −I} as their centre.
-For even n ≥ 6, SO(n) is almost simple in that the factor group SO(n)/C_{2} of SO(n) by its centre is a simple group.
+For even n ≥ 6, SO(n) is almost simple in that the factor group SO(n)/C_{2} of SO(n) by its center is a simple group.

 SO(4) is different: there is no conjugation by any element of SO(4) that transforms left- and right-isoclinic rotations into each other.
 Reflections transform a left-isoclinic rotation into a right-isoclinic one by conjugation, and vice versa.
 This implies that under the group O(4) of all isometries with fixed point O the distinct subgroups S^{3}_{L} and S^{3}_{R} are conjugate to each other, and so cannot be normal subgroups of O(4).
 The 5D rotation group SO(5) and all higher rotation groups contain subgroups isomorphic to O(4).
 Like SO(4), all even-dimensional rotation groups contain isoclinic rotations.
 But unlike SO(4), in SO(6) and all higher even-dimensional rotation groups any two isoclinic rotations through the same angle are conjugate.
 The set of all isoclinic rotations is not even a subgroup of SO(2N), let alone a normal subgroup.